Overview

 Service Overview

-Key Management Service(KMS) is a service that creates and safely stores/manages encryption keys in a convenient way to securely protect important data of applications.
-The user uses the encryption key to encrypt/decrypt data, and the encryption key is managed stably with a hierarchically encrypted centralized encryption key method.
+Key Management Service(KMS) is a service that easily creates encryption keys and safely stores/manages them to securely protect important application data.
+The user encrypts and decrypts data using an encryption key, and the encryption key is reliably managed using a centrally concentrated encryption key method that is hierarchically encrypted.

 Key Management Service provides the following functions.

-• Key Management: KMS can create/delete and manage keys.
-Users can create data keys for encrypting data using the master key created through KMS.
+- Key Management: KMS can create/delete and manage customer-managed keys.
+Users directly generate data keys that encrypt data using the master key created by KMS.

-• Key Authority Management: You can control and manage access rights to the master key based on a user-defined policy.
+- Key Permission Management: You can control and manage usage permissions for the master key based on custom policies.

-• Key Life Cycle Management: through key rotation, it is possible to generate new encryption data for the corresponding master key without having to create a new key, and the key rotation cycle can be set according to customer policy.
-Key life cycle management safely protects data from cryptographic threats by deactivating or deleting encryption keys that are no longer in use.
+- Key Lifecycle Management: Through key rotation, you can generate new encrypted data for the master key without creating a new key, and the key rotation interval can be set according to customer policy.
+By lifecycle management, encryption keys that are no longer used can be deactivated or deleted, safely protecting data from cryptographic threats.

 Components